open/close all folders

 - Abhorrent Admirer: To Connie, who considers him "a boring know-at-all who talks about himself and cheats at miniature golf."
 Not helped by Kahn and Minh constantly pushing Chane on her.

 - Always Someone Better: Connie is this for him.
 He (as well as Connie's parents) try to impress her with his achievements only for Connie to rebut that she's excelled better than Chane in the same fields.
-Examples being Khan telling Connie that Chane is a second chair oboe and won second place in the science fair.
+Examples being Kahn telling Connie that Chane is a second chair oboe and won second place in the science fair.
 Connie reminds him that she's first chair violin and won first prize in that same science fair.

 - The Bully: To Bobby.